 It can be included in a keto diet if dark chocolate adheres to the strict carb limits the diet requires.
 Choose chocolate with a 70 percent or higher cocoa content and little to no added sugars.

 Technically, no—seeing as cavemen didn’t snack on dark chocolate.
 But it can be enjoyed (in moderation) on a paleo diet if it has a high cocoa content and no added sugars or soy lecithin (the latter aren’t considered paleo-friendly).
 You can shop paleo-approved chocolate here.

-On its own, cocoa is vegan as it’s a plant-based ingredient.
-But not all dark chocolate qualifies as vegan.
+Yes, but there’s a catch.
+Cocoa on its own is a plant-based ingredient, but not all chocolate qualifies as vegan.
 Some dark chocolate products contain dairy, including whey and casein, so read labels carefully to find vegan dark chocolate.

 Yes.
-All chocolate has some caffeine, and dark chocolate bars can contain as much as 31 milligrams per serving (about the same as a can of Coke).
+All chocolate has some caffeine, and dark chocolate bars can contain as much as 31 milligrams per bar (about the same as a can of Coke).
 One difference between dark chocolate vs milk chocolate is that the latter has much more caffeine, so if you’re feeling a little more zippy after that nibble of chocolate, now you know why.